DerekTurtleRoe/ares/docs/interface/ares-settings.md

 =====

 This tab controls
-how higan handles input for the emulated consoles.
+how ares handles input for the emulated consoles.

 **When focus is lost**
-controls what happens when a game is loaded, but higan is not the current foreground window.
+controls what happens when a game is loaded, but ares is not the current foreground window.

   - **Pause Emulation** automatically pauses emulation.
-  - **Block Input** allows emulation to keep running, but higan will ignore all configured button presses.
+  - **Block Input** allows emulation to keep running, but ares will ignore all configured button presses.
     If you're using the keyboard to emulate a controller, this prevents typing in other applications
-    from messing with higan,
+    from messing with ares,
     but music will keep playing.
   - **Allow Input** allows emulation to continue as normal.
-    This allows somebody to play higan with a controller in one window,
+    This allows somebody to play ares with a controller in one window,
     while somebody else types into another application in another window.